zaimramlan/java-katmana-web-app/README.md

     - JPA is Java Persistent API.
     - JPA is like an ORM that interface JDBC for us.
     - Be careful to differentiate between implementation and specification.
 JPA is specification, Hibernate is an ORM that provide its implementation.
+- Hibernate-Search
+	- Hibernate search is the search engine.
+	- It is basically a frontend to lucene similar to elasticsearch or solr but much easier to implement with Hibernate already used.
 - Liquibase
     - Liquibase is a database migration library.
     - It should be database independent.